cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 {% newthought 'We will see how a neural network' %} trained to tell squares and triangles apart behaves.

 For human beings, the pictures below show squares and triangles.
-Some are upright, some are rotated, some are in a light background, some are in a darker background.
+Some are small, some are large, some are in a light background, some are in a darker background.
 But they are all clearly either a square or a triangle in a frame.

 {% maincolumn 'images/2021-04-10/squares-triangles.png' ''%}